garretchristensen/BestPracticesManual/Manual.md

 -   Use value labels for all categorical variables, but include the numerical value in the label.

--   Don‚Äôt use capital in variable names since not all software packages are case sensitive.
+-   Don't use capital in variable names since not all software packages are case sensitive.

 -

-In addition to making code available to the public, the code itself should be written in a reader-friendly format, referred to as ‚ÄúLiterate Programming‚Äù introduced in Knuth (1984) and Knuth (1992).
-The basic idea is that ‚Äúthe time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be *works of literature*‚Ä¶Instead of imagining that our main task is to instruct a *computer* what to do, let us concentrate rather on explaining to *human beings* what we want a computer to do.‚Äù [emphasis original] Simply put, code should be written in as simple and easily understood a way as possible, and should be very well commented, so that researchers other than the original author can more easily understand
+In addition to making code available to the public, the code itself should be written in a reader-friendly format, referred to as "Literate Programming" introduced in Knuth (1984) and Knuth (1992).
+The basic idea is that "the time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be *works of literature*‚Ä¶Instead of imagining that our main task is to instruct a *computer* what to do, let us concentrate rather on explaining to *human beings* what we want a computer to do." [emphasis original] Simply put, code should be written in as simple and easily understood a way as possible, and should be very well commented, so that researchers other than the original author can more easily understand